Diet and Lifestyle changes for a healthy digestive system

-Download our Bowel Diary which will allow you to track what foods are triggering your problems.
+Download our Bowel Diary, which will allow you to track what foods are triggering your problems.

-keep yourself hydrated.
+The human body needs water to maintain enough blood and other fluids to function properly.
+Therefore it is essential that you keep yourself hydrated.
 As soon as the body begins to lose a substantial amount of water more quickly than it is replaced, the body starts to get dehydrated.
 A common effect of dehydration on your digestive system is constipation.

-Women should drink no more than 2 – 3 units a day, men 3 – 4 units.
+Women should drink no more than 2 – 3 units a day, and men 3 – 4 units.
 A unit is 10ml or 8g of pure alcohol.
 The number of units in a drink depends on what you are drinking – how strong it is and how much is there.
 Half a pint of 3.5% beer/lager/cider is one unit, one small glass (125ml) of wine at 9% is one unit.

 - Sphincter exercises – these are specific exercises that focus on the anal sphincter muscle.
 These exercises can help to improve bowel control.

-Pelvic floor exercises or pelvic floor muscle rehabilitation can also help alleviate incontinence.
+- Pelvic floor exercises or pelvic floor muscle rehabilitation can also help alleviate incontinence.
 These exercises are designed to strengthen the muscles, improve their functional ability and therefore improve both bowel control and bladder control.

-General exercise – It is important to try and exercise regularly but don’t overdo it.
+- General exercise – It is important to try and exercise regularly but don’t overdo it.
 You should aim for 30 minutes of moderate activity at least five times a week.
 It helps to vary the type of exercise that you do.
 Try different activities such as swimming, walking, aerobic activities, Pilates, and Yoga.
 Please seek advice from your doctor or physiotherapist if you have a medical condition or mobility difficulties.

 As well as killing harmful bacteria, many antibiotics can also kill the beneficial bacteria that work to keep our digestive system healthy.
 When we take antibiotics, up to 60% of the total amount of bacteria in our gut – both good and bad – can be killed.
 Sometimes this can result in diarrhoea or symptoms of irritable bowel syndrome.